GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

        * For instance, let’s say we have a search screen and the user has entered a query in the Edittext.
 This results in a list of items being displayed in the RecyclerView.
 Now if the screen is rotated, the ideal way to prevent resetting of data would be to store the list of search items in the ViewModel and the query text user has entered in the OnSaveInstanceState method of the activity.</br>

-* <b>What’s the difference between FLAG_ACTIVITY_CLEAR_TASK and FLAG_ACTIVITY_CLEAR_TOP?</b></br>
+* **What’s the difference between FLAG_ACTIVITY_CLEAR_TASK and FLAG_ACTIVITY_CLEAR_TOP?**</br>
-  * <b>FLAG_ACTIVITY_CLEAR_TASK</b> is used to clear all the activities from the task including any existing instances of the class invoked.
+  * **FLAG_ACTIVITY_CLEAR_TASK** is used to clear all the activities from the task including any existing instances of the class invoked.
 The Activity launched by intent becomes the new root of the otherwise empty task list.
 This flag has to be used in conjunction with FLAG_ ACTIVITY_NEW_TASK.</br>
-  * <b>FLAG_ACTIVITY_CLEAR_TOP</b> on the other hand, if set and if an old instance of this Activity exists in the task list then barring that all the other activities are removed and that old activity becomes the root of the task list.
+  * **FLAG_ACTIVITY_CLEAR_TOP** on the other hand, if set and if an old instance of this Activity exists in the task list then barring that all the other activities are removed and that old activity becomes the root of the task list.
 Else if there’s no instance of that activity then a new instance of it is made the root of the task list.
-Using FLAG_ACTIVITY_NEW_TASK in conjunction is a good practice, though not necessary.</br>
+Using **FLAG_ACTIVITY_NEW_TASK** in conjunction is a good practice, though not necessary.</br>

-* <b>Mention two ways to clear the back stack of Activities when a new Activity is called using intent</b></br>
+* **Mention two ways to clear the back stack of Activities when a new Activity is called using intent**</br>
    * The first approach is to use a FLAG_ACTIVITY_CLEAR_TOP flag.
 The second way is by using FLAG_ACTIVITY_CLEAR_TASK and FLAG_ACTIVITY_NEW_TASK in conjunction.</br>